kelvin-bz/blog/_posts/2024-07-09-truffle-pet-shop-tutorial.md

 - **Initial Migration (1_initial_migration.js)**:

 This script deploys the `Migrations` contract to your local blockchain (Development network with ID 5777).
 The Migrations contract is a special contract that helps Truffle track which migrations have already been run.
-It cost 0.000652195125 ETH (fake Ether since it's a development network) to deploy, including gas fees.
+It cost 0.000652195125 ETH (fake Ether since it's a development network) to deploy, including gas fees. (check this post [Gas Price and Gas Limit](https://kelvin-bz.github.io/posts/blockchain-for-dummies/#gas-fees))

 - **Deploying Contracts (2_deploy_contracts.js)**:

 This script deploys your custom `Adoption` contract.
 It also cost 0.000647504871762749 ETH on the development network.

-- **Gas Used**: check this post [Gas Price and Gas Limit](https://kelvin-bz.github.io/posts/blockchain-for-dummies/#gas-fees)

 - **Contract Address**: The contract address is a unique identifier assigned to a smart contract when it is deployed on the Ethereum blockchain.
 It allows users and other contracts to interact with the deployed contract.
   - `Migrations Contract` was deployed at 0x81634f10231fB77FB5d5f4ECBb6095C348491f40.